1871fotc/fotc/docs/walks/lutheran-trail.md

 ## Christian Thomas Wagner <small>(4‑32‑1)</small>

-Christian Wagner was born in Germany in 1830 and died on 28 Feb 1903.
+Christian Wagner was born in Germany in 1830 and died on 28 February 1903.
 He was buried two days later with Lutheran rites.
 Also here is his wife Elizabeth who died on 27 June 1912 aged 82 and their daughter Bertha Barbara who died on 11 March 1930 aged 62.
 Christian served on the church committee of St Andreas (St Andrews) congregation, Wickham Terrace.

 ## Johannes Lather <small>(4‑13‑33)</small>